jdillard/personal-site/source/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 we might get a chance to see the bioluminescence in the bay.
-Sure enough, it finally got dark enough and it turned out to be an incredible experience as we splashed the water to activate the chemical reaction and sped our kayaks up and down the shorline as small glowing bow waves formed off the front of the kayak like a scene from Tron.
+Sure enough, it finally got dark enough and it turned out to be an incredible experience as we splashed the water to activate the chemical reaction and sped our kayaks up and down the shoreline as small glowing bow waves formed off the front of the kayak like a scene from Tron.

 ## Day 3 - Return to Lopez Island